chintan-27/pixel-duet/README.md

 ```

 ## How it works (short)
-- We compute a bijection from pixels in A to positions in B with a coarse-to-fine, edge-aware assignment in Lab color space, plus spatial and “stay near your coarser destination” penalties.
-Overlapping windows and small refinement swaps remove the visible box seams.
+- A bijection maps pixels in A to positions in B with a coarse‑to‑fine, edge‑aware assignment in Lab color space, plus spatial and parent‑anchoring terms.
+Overlapping windows and small refinement swaps remove visible seams.
 - Animation moves each A pixel along a cubic Bezier with cosine easing, then the last frames hold the exact permuted image (no blending).

 ## Quality tips
-- Still see faint blockiness?
-Add a level (e.g., --levels 64,128,192,260) and set a smaller final tile (8–10), slightly increase final --lam-parent.
+- Faint blockiness: add a level (`--levels 64,128,192,260`), use a smaller final tile (8–10), slightly increase final `--lam-parent`.
-- Features not snapping?
-Raise the last lam-parent a bit (e.g., from 0.12 to 0.16).
+- Features not snapping: raise the last `--lam-parent` (e.g., 0.12 → 0.16).
-- Too busy motion?
-Lower --stagger (e.g., 0.25) and --arc (e.g., 0.08).
+- Motion too busy: lower `--stagger` (e.g., 0.25) and `--arc` (e.g., 0.08).
-- Very different color palettes between A and B: the likeness may be limited by A’s colors; reducing travel (higher lam-spatial) can still improve structure.
+- Very different color palettes: raise `--lam-spatial` to reduce travel and improve structure legibility.

 ## Performance
-- Lower --width to speed up.
-220–280 is a good range for laptops.
+- Lower `--width` to speed up; 220–280 is a good range for laptops.
 - Fewer levels and larger tiles are faster but may reintroduce seams.
-- SciPy’s linear_sum_assignment is required for the best mapping; without it, the script falls back to a simpler global rank mapping.
+- SciPy’s `linear_sum_assignment` is required for best mapping; without it, the script falls back to a simpler global rank mapping.

 ## Troubleshooting
 - FileNotFoundError: check input paths or use absolute paths.
-- No window shows: you might be headless; include --save and open the GIF afterward.
+- Headless environment: include `--save` and open the GIF afterward.
-- Slow / high memory: reduce --width and levels, or use larger tiles at coarser levels.
+- Slow / memory heavy: reduce `--width`, use fewer levels, or larger tiles at coarse levels.
+- App GIF preview: the app uses QMovie and falls back to a PIL player; both display at original pixel size without stretching.

 ## Project layout (suggested)
+- `duet.py` — CLI
+- `app.py` — desktop app
-- duet.py
+- `images/` — inputs
-- images/ (inputs)
-- output/ (results, e.g., swap.gif)
+- `output/` — results (e.g., `swap.gif`)
-- README.md
+- `README.md`

-## Roadmap
-- Desktop interface (PySide6) with drag-and-drop, presets, scrubber, and export to MP4/GIF.
-- Style presets (portrait, logo, abstract) and one-click quality/speed modes.

 ## License
-- MIT
+MIT